 It is important that new buildings respect the character of Watsons Bay.
 Generally, where an area has character that is valued, new buildings are required to conform with infill criteria.
-Good intuit is demonstrated when new structures enhance and complement the structure.
+Good infill is demonstrated when new structures enhance and complement the existing urban character

 Contemporary design provides the basis for the continuing enrichment of the historic interpretation of Watsons Bay HCA.
-Issues of contemporary design are relevant tone development of a minor and major nature in both the public and private domains.
+Issues of contemporary design are relevant to new development of a minor and major nature in both the public and private domains.